stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

   ```
   tar zxvf ambari-2.7.3.0-centos7.tar.gz -C /var/www/html/
   ```
-- Then record the base URL's which are needed for installing the cluster:
+- Then record the local base URL's which are needed for installing the cluster:

    ```
    Ambari: http://146.xxx.xxx.75/ambari/centos7/2.7.3.0-139/